 With all of his accomplishments, Livingstone is best remembered for his contributions to shipping on the Great Lakes.
 He founded Michigan Navigation Company in 1880, and then served as general manager of Percheron Steam Navigation Company, responsible for the construction of the steamships Palmer and Livingstone, which at 297 feet in length were the largest ships on the Great Lakes.

 From 1902 until his death in 1925, Livingstone served as president of the Lake Carriers’ Association.
 In this role, he was instrumental in persuading the Federal Government to construct the 1,350-foot Davis and Sabin locks at Sault Ste.
-Marie, to deepen and straighten channels in the St. Mary’s River and across Lake St. Clair, and to build an independent waterway for downbound vessels in the lower Detroit River.
-Work on this last work, which was named the Livingstone Channel to honor the president of the Lake Carriers’ Association, began in 1908 and opened to commerce on October 19, 1912, with the freighter William Livingstone leading the procession.
+Marie, to deepen and straighten channels in St. Marys River and across Lake St. Clair, and to build an independent waterway for downbound vessels in the lower Detroit River.
+Work on this last project, which was named Livingstone Channel to honor the president of the Lake Carriers’ Association, began in 1908 and opened to commerce on October 19, 1912, with the freighter William Livingstone leading the procession.

 As a tribute to William Livingstone, a memorial lighthouse was built at the east end of Belle Isle Park on land donated by the City of Detroit and with funds provided by the Lake Carriers’ Association and citizens of Detroit.
 The following description of the lighthouse, which commenced operation on April 8, 1930, was provided by the Lighthouse Service: